joaodreilich/Python/README.md

 # Python
 Repository for my open source Python projects

-**Author:** Joao Dreilich

 # License
-All projects in this repo are under [MIT License](https://opensource.org/license/mit) (projects which dependencies require a different type of license will be disclaimed at README)
+All projects in this repository are under [MIT License](https://opensource.org/license/mit) (projects which dependencies require a different type of license will be disclaimed at README)

 Copyright 2024 Joao Dreilich